 Earthworms are nature’s work horses of digging.
 They aerate the soil, improve water penetration and available nutrient levels.
 Worm castings a.k.a. worm poop are a fantastic source of nutrients for plants and in many cases, worms help drive plant roots deeper into the soil for greater stability.

 The more worms you can encourage into your garden, the better the soil will be for your plants.

-Why not start Worm Composting waste from pets and the kitchen to reduce your carbon footprint and become more sustainable?
+Why not start Worm Composting waste from the kitchen to reduce your carbon footprint and become more sustainable?